 --------

-On this week’s episode, Sonny Bunch (The Bulwark), Alyssa Rosenberg (The Washington Post), and Peter Suderman (Reason) discuss the, frankly, bonkers number of nominations received by Emilia Perez.
-Will the Academy favor it for best picture as a way to stick it to Trump?
-Then they review Presence, Steven Soderbergh’s new haunted house movie told from the perspective of the ghost.
-Is it just a formal experiment, or something more?
-Make sure to swing by Bulwark+ on Friday for our Steven Soderbergh draft.
+On this week’s episode, Sonny Bunch (The Bulwark), Alyssa Rosenberg (The Washington Post), and Peter Suderman (Reason) try to fairly adjudicate Kathleen Kennedy’s run at the Disney-owned Lucasfilm.
+Then they review Mickey 17, a movie that’s more committed to timely satire than big ideas.
+Make sure to swing by Bulwark+ on Friday for an episode on the new literalism.
 And if you enjoyed this episode, share it with a friend!

 --------